solita/solita.github.com/_posts/2019-11-15-enforcing-database-transactions-with-rust.md

 These types contain exactly one member: the respective `postgres` connection type, with the crucial difference that `Connection` and `Transaction` do not derive the `Clone` trait used to acquire new copies of the connection.
+Ignore the `Box` and `'a`, they only tell Rust that the references to the variables exist long enough.

 Next, we need a trait and relevant implementations to convert these types to the trait provided by `postgres` which provides methods such as `query`.